astropy/astroplan/docs/tutorials/periodic.rst

 known exoplanets with three different services:
 `~astroquery.exoplanet_orbit_database`, `~astroquery.nasa_exoplanet_archive`,
 and `~astroquery.open_exoplanet_catalogue`.
-In the example below, we will query for the properties of the transiting exoplanet HD 209458 b with astroquery, and calculate the times of the next three transits with `~astroplan.EclipsingSystem`.
+In the example below, we will query for the properties of the transiting exoplanet TRAPPIST-1 b with astroquery, and calculate the times of the next three transits with `~astroplan.EclipsingSystem`.

 .. code-block:: python